Sawara old water town and the vicinity

 Sawara 佐原 in Katori city 香取市, Chiba Prefecture, is an old town lies in a natural waterway district known for its cherished old townscape.
-Sawara is designated as a conservation area for historically important buildings, and the town is often used as a location for filming TV dramas and movies, that is recently making Sawara more popular among tourists especially from Asian countries.
+Sawara is designated as a conservation area for historically important buildings.
+The town is often used as a location for filming TV dramas and movies, which is recently making Sawara more popular among tourists, especially from Asian countries.

 Sawara Old Town

 Sawara was formerly a rice-growing region, developed as a logistics base for river transportation to transport rice to Edo City (former Tokyo).
-Since the development of waterway also so encouraged business in Sawara that wealthy merchants had built solid houses along a stream in the central town which visitors can still find to this day.
+The waterway development also encouraged business in Sawara; wealthy merchants had built solid houses along a stream in the central town, which visitors can still find.

-The houses built about 100 years ago.
+The houses were built about 100 years ago.
 Compared with brick houses, wooden houses are hardly preserved.

 Suigo Sawara Ayame Park